 lover of Hadrian

-Some have questioned my assertion that this Athenian Christian philosopher, around AD 125-126, understood the apostle Paul, in Romans chapter 1, to be decrying the shrine prostitution and Cybele worship of first century Rome.
+Some have questioned my assertion that this Athenian Christian philosopher, around AD 125-126, understood the apostle Paul, in Romans 1 to be decrying the shrine prostitution and Cybele worship in first century Rome.

 The Apology of Aristides, from which we quote, can be found at New Advent Fathers.
 We use their section numbering and paragraphs below, to make it easy to find the quotes.